Alias3e/onemap-dart/README.md

-# OneMap Plugin for Dart
+# OneMap Plugin for Flutter

 [OneMap](https://www.onemap.sg/home/) is the authoritative national map of Singapore with the most detailed and timely updated information developed by the Singapore Land Authority.
 There are also many useful day-to-day information and services contributed by government agencies.